Stop Being So Hard On Yourself!

 Your first priority in an airline emergency is to don your own oxygen mask before you try to help others.
 It makes complete sense, and yet it feels wrong.
 How can you care for yourself when others are in need?
 The logic is clear but it gets drowned out by self-doubt, guilt, low self-worth or anxiety about what others might think.

 Compassion means ‘feeling with others.’
 It arises when you feel in yourself what others are going through, so the more insight you gain into your own difficulties, the more you’ll have to give.

-In this extended afternoon workshop you’ll find new perspectives from which to think about yourself and others.
+In this 8-week workshop you’ll find new perspectives from which to think about yourself and others.
 You’ll also learn how to:

 —forgive yourself even if you’ve done nothing wrong;